truongductri01/daily-spark/README.md

 | courseTitle       | string  | Title of the course                          | Yes      |
 | nextReminderDate  | string  | ISO timestamp for next reminder              | Yes      |
 | topics            | array   | Topics within the curriculum                 | Yes      |

+---

+**Note:**
+- All enum values (status fields) are serialized as strings in API responses.
+- Secrets (API keys) should never be committed to source control.
+Your `.gitignore` already excludes `local.settings.json`.